coreos/locksmith/README.md

-# rebootlockd
+# locksmithd

-rebootlockd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines is rebooting at any given time.
+locksmithd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines is rebooting at any given time.